 The tree should be a minimum of 10″-12” (25 – 30.5 cm) in diameter for one tap and 18″ (46 cm) in diameter for two.
 Remember, these are bare minimums, so if you can find larger trees in your area, that would be best.

 Once you’ve found a big enough tree, check the tree itself and fallen leaves for any disease or insect problem.
 Also, check for any open wounds which might allow for bacterial growth inside the tree.
-Don’t tap any tree that has any of these problems or others you may find.
-This can harm the tree further and ultimately kill it.
+Don’t tap any tree with any of these problems or others you may find.
+Doing so can harm the tree further and ultimately kill it.
 The sap will also most likely be of lesser quality and quantity.

 Steps for Tapping a Maple Tree

 Now that you’ve found a suitable tree, it’s time to start tapping your maple tree for delicious syrup.

 Choose where you’re going to drill your holes.
 Tap holes and spiles should be at least 10” (25 cm) apart, usually placed on opposite sides.

 Drill holes should be approximately 5/16”-7/16” (0.8 -1 cm) to a depth of 1.5”-2.5” (4 -6 cm) and at a slight angle upwards to improve sap flow downwards through the tap and into the storage bucket.